Is Child Support Calculated Differently in High-Income Divorces?

 Whether you are negotiating with your spouse or intend to take your divorce case to trial, you need a lawyer with experience in complex child support cases in New York divorces.
 Our firm has more than 100 years of collective experience handling high-stakes cases.

 If you have questions about your current or potential child support obligations, talk with one of our skilled attorneys.
-Schedule a free consultation by calling (516) 584-4685.
+Schedule a consultation by calling (516) 584-4685.

 Categories